theshepherdmatt/CyFi/README.md

 Important Notes (Beta-Specific):
 Bleeding Edge:
 This version may include features, fixes, or improvements not yet fully tested.
-If you need maximum reliability, use the stable Quadify repository.
+If you need maximum reliability, use the stable CyFi repository.

 Intended for new setups but should work for most existing Volumio installs.
 In rare cases, you might need a system reset.